jlmelville/uwot/README.md

 at least around 100,000 rows with 500-1,000 columns works fine).
 Bear in mind that Annoy itself says it works best with dimensions < 100, but still works "surprisingly well" up to 1000.
+* The spectral initialization default for `umap` (and the Laplacian eigenmap initialization, `init = "laplacian"`) can sometimes run into problems.
+If it fails to converge it will fall back to random initialization, but on occasion I've seen it take an extremely long time (a couple of hours) to converge.
+If initialization is taking more than a few minutes, I suggest stopping the calculation and using the scaled PCA (`init = "spca"`) instead.

 ## Other Methods